Love in the Workplace

 Why is LOVE important in the workplace?
 First of all, let’s try to define it.
 More than a feeling, love is a group of actions that embody those above the line principles.
 It’s acting in a way that cares and is genuinely interested in the well-being of the other and seeing them as a 3-dimensional and unique individual who matters as much as anyone else.
 And that could be self -love too.
 When we practice self-love we are acting from above the line towards ourselves.

-Why do over 7500 new patients come to see us every year instead of going to some other place?
-And why do the vast majority of our patients come back?
-And conversely what is the nature of pretty much ALL of our patient complaints?
+Why do so many new patients come to see me every year instead of going to some other place?
+And why do the vast majority of my patients come back?
+And conversely what is the nature of pretty much ALL of my patient complaints?

 I believe the answer is LOVE, or in the case of complaints when we fell short and patients felt a lack of love and did not feel important or cared for.
-Our mission statement talks all about love- seeing each person as unique and valuable, empathy, compassion, meeting people with a welcoming smile, giving them the best care possible and continuously educating ourselves.
-Our capacity to communicate love and compassion to our patients is the single greatest differentiator from our competition.
+My capacity to communicate love and compassion to my patients is the single greatest differentiator from my competition.
 That’s why they come here.

-We have told people what our values are in our mission statement and they come to us because they share those values.
+I have told people what our organizational values are in our mission statement and they come to me because they share those values.
 People are attracted to people who make them feel seen, valued and alive.
 People remember how you made them FEEL.
-When we promise to deliver something and don’t do it, people feel disappointed, they feel unloved.
+When I promise to deliver something and don’t do it, people feel disappointed, they feel unloved.

-So this “exceptional experience” that we are promising/aspiring to deliver at every encounter is an act of love.
+So this “exceptional experience” that I am promising/aspiring to deliver at every encounter is an act of love.
 It starts on the phone or with the first interaction, recognizing that we are talking to another human being, someone just like us, with the same hopes, fears and desire to be happy.
 And with a bunch of history that we don’t know, but safe to assume it has included both a lot of pain and a lot of joy.
-And we have no idea what happened in her life that month, day or morning, but we listen deeply to what she is saying and what she is not saying, pick up on cues of body language if she is in front of us, then use our heart, our intuition, to try to give her what she needs to feel loved.
-To do that, to really listen with our whole body, we have to be present.
+And I have no idea what happened in her life that month, day or morning, but I listen deeply to what she is saying and what she is not saying, pick up on cues of body language if she is in front of me, then use my heart, my intuition, to try to give her what she needs to feel loved.
+To do that, to really listen with my whole body, I have to be present.
 That goes back to my favorite subject of mindfulness- having your head and body in the same place.
-We can’t deeply listen to the person in front of us if we are thinking about our grocery list or worrying about the month-end or an argument we had this morning.
-Our mind is in the past or future, and love can only exist in the present moment.
-We owe our patients our presence.
-To be actually there with them, in tune with their needs, on the phone, at the front desk, or in the exam room, delivery suite or operating room.
+I can’t deeply listen to the person in front of me if I am thinking about my grocery list or worrying about month-end or an argument I had this morning.
+My mind is in the past or future, and love can only exist in the present moment.
+I owe my patients my presence.
+To be actually there with her, in tune with her needs, on the phone, at the front desk, or in the exam room, or operating room.

 One author, whose name I can’t recall, suggested that there are 4 basic things that each person is continuously subconsciously asking: